Creating a napari plugin#

 Testing/Installing your plugin#

 To test and use our plugin, we need to install it in our Python environment.
-First, return to your terminal and verify you have the napari-tutorial environment activated.
+First, return to your terminal and verify you have the napari-workshop environment activated.
 Then, navigate to the directory that you created with the cookiecutter.
 For example, if you named your plugin napari-spot-detector, you would enter the following into your terminal.

 cd ~/Documents/napari-spot-detector